10.1 Policy

 10.5.4 To Obtain a Security Pass

-A security card for a newly arriving employee will be requested to the Facilities Management Section by the HR Recruiting and Training Section and a newly arriving student will be requested to the Facility Management Section by the Student Affairs Section.
+A security card for a newly arriving employee will be requested to the Facilities Management Section by the HR Management Section and a newly arriving student will be requested to the Facility Management Section by the Student Affairs Section.
 A request for a new security card for any other party (vendor, guest, contractor, visitor, etc.) should be made to the Facility Management Section after obtaining the approval of the responsible person in the Unit or Section making the request, using the designated form.
 Applications should be made at least 3 days in advance.

 10.5.5 To Change Access Rights on Security Pass